ejagombar/WikiMapper/progressLog.md

 ## Selecting a suitable XML parser

 - I initally selected [PUGIXML](https://pugixml.org/) as the XML parser of choice due to it being very small, simple, and well documented.
 However, after doing further research, I found that using a DOM based parser would not be suitable due to the size of the files. and instead a SAX based parser is required.
 - Instead, I will use libxml2 which is a GNOME project.
-[Libxml++](https://libxmlplusplus.sourceforge.net/) is a C++ wrapper for libxml2 and this will be used as I am going to develop this project in C++.
+[Libxml++](https://libxmlplusplus.github.io/libxmlplusplus/) is a C++ wrapper for libxml2 and this will be used as I am going to develop this project in C++.

 ## Setting up a Package Manager and Build System
 - After attempting to build Libxml++ and implement it into my project with CMake and getting nowhere, I decided to try to use a package manager.
 - The Libxml++ documentation website returns a 404 error however the documentation can be built from the release tar.
+- A secondary version was found [here](https://libxmlplusplus.github.io/libxmlplusplus/)

 ### Conan
 - I initially selected Conan as the package manager for this project and followed [this tutorial](https://docs.conan.io/2/tutorial/consuming_packages/build_simple_cmake_project.html) to set it up.
 The package page for libxmlpp on Conan can be found [here](https://conan.io/center/recipes/libxmlpp?version=5.2.0) and the source code can be found [here](https://github.com/libxmlplusplus/libxmlplusplus?tab=readme-ov-file).